vedularaghu/blockchain/README.md

 # Blockchain
-A Nodejs based login page is made and then the details of the certificates are registered.
-At the back-end, the unique details are hashed and pushed to blockchain.
+A Nodejs based certificate registration and authentication application.
 Custom blockchain made using python is used to validate the hash values and authenticate the certificate details.
 ## Run
 Clone the repo